Cwantic/Documentation/Loads/Structure/StaticCases.md

 ![Image](../../Images/SLoad3.jpg)

-- **Take oper. conditions from ref. case** : select the load case which temperature will be used for Young modulus.
+- **Take oper. conditions from ref. case** : select the load case which temperature will be used for thermal expansion and Young modulus.
 If no reference case is selected and no operating conditions are defined for the load case, room temperature is used.
 - **Include weight** : if checked, the weight is considered in the calculation.
 - **Include thermal expansion** : if checked, thermal expansion is considered in the calculation
 - **Pseudo-static cases** : to be checked for dynamic cases that are calculated as static cases (e.g. earthquake calculated with a pseudo-static acceleration)